mironal/chlorogenic/README.md

 ## Aim at...

 - Operate project's cards across any projects or repositories.
-- Bulk operation on multiple cards
+- Batch operation on multiple cards

 ![ss](./ss/ss.png)